tidev/titanium-vue/README.md

 ### Setup

 Clone the repo and run `npm run dev` to run an initial build to the dist directory and start watching for changes for easy development.

-> ⚠️ Due to a bug in [rollup-plugin-alias](https://github.com/rollup/rollup-plugin-alias/issues/11) it is currently not possible to build titanium-vue on a windows machine.

 ### Exposing Titanium UI